Carpal tunnel syndrome

 What causes CTS?

-In the early stages of the condition, many people with CTS experience their symptoms mainly at night.
-But as the condition progresses symptoms develop during the day as well, and they start to happen more often.
+In the early stages of the condition, many people with CTS mainly have these symptoms at night.
+As the condition progresses, symptoms develop during the day as well and they start to happen more often.

 Diagnosis of CTS is made from a combination of assessments, including the following.